What is tongue or lip tie?

 Know: You should trust your parent gut feeling.

-Do: Feel free to pump the brakes on any recommendation someone gives to do or not do a revision.
+Do: Feel free to pump the brakes on any recommendation someone gives to do or not do a release.
 Your gut feeling is there for a reason!
 Discuss your concerns with your practitioner or follow up with a second or third opinion.

 Know: There are many qualified tongue tie experts throughout the world and research on ties continues to grow.